scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Implementation
 ==============

-Before we can elaborate on how the requirements have been addressed with CLAIMED and how the presented workflow has been implemented, we need to introduce some terms and technology in the technology breakdown section.
+Before we address how CLAIMED fulfills the previously defined requirements and how the exemplary workflow has been constructed, we will introduce some terms and technologies.

 Technology breakdown
 --------------------